cristagregg/st558_project2/README.md

 This project requires the tidyverse, caret, knitr, and corrplot packages.

-You can find the code to create the report [here](ST558 Project 2.Rmd) and below are the links to each day's report.
+Below are the links to each day's report:

 The analysis for [Monday is available here](Report-Monday.md).
 The analysis for [Tuesday is available here](Report-Tuesday.md).